OmarSainab/Top-Stories-API/README.md

 5. **Run Tests**

-    - Run the following command to test the functionality of endpoints:
+    - To test the functionality of the endpoints enter in the command line:
     ```
     npm test
     ```